AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 STRING
 ## Function: Mid
-Get Sub String from the middle of another string by specifying the start position and length.
+Get a SubString from the middle of another string by specifying the start position and length.

-The StartingFrom argumentis a 1-Based index: 1 = first character, 2 = second character, etc.
+The StartingFrom argument is a 1-Based index: 1 = first character, 2 = second character, etc.
 Similar to SubString() except you specify a starting position and length.
 #### Signature
 Mid(SearchString: STRING, StartingIndex: NUMBER, Length: NUMBER)